nanos-world/docs/scripting/classes/WebUI.rst

     - When this page is fully loaded

-.. note:: It is only allowed to pass :term:`number`, :term:`string` and :term:`boolean` between WebUI and your Package.
+.. note:: It is only allowed to pass :term:`number`, :term:`string` and :term:`boolean` in Events between WebUI and your Package.

 Examples